Patient statements are not a real mystery to the average medical practice. Here is a simplified overview of the life cycle of a medical claim:

 Make Sure You Have The Right Software Tool

-Almost all modern practice management software will have a method of indicating the last time a patient received a billing statement. it does, then it should also have the ability to exclude statements from being printed too often.
+Almost all modern practice management software will have a method of knowing when the last statement was sent to a patient.
+If it does, then it should also have the ability to exclude statements from being printed too often.

 Manual vs. Electronic Patient Statements